welshea/mass_spectrometry_pipelines/README.txt

     options which use the MZmine "row number of detected peaks" column:
       --discard-single-pregap    discard pre gap-filled single-hit rows (default) --keep-single-pregap       keep pre gap-filled single-hit rows

+    Specifying a LipidSearch summary file will use the summary file to add an additional pipeline output column to flag rows identified as main ions by LipidSearch.
+This is in addition to the BBSR method of lipidomics main ion assignment, which uses summed normalized log2 abundances instead of unlogged unnormalized abundances.

     MZmine output files for positive and negative ion mode acquisitions must contain only pos or neg mode data.
 The file names themselves must also